smudge/decks/railsconf-2022/slides.md

 }
 </style>

 <!--
-So to support this, we came up with a quick little DSL for defining these personas.
+So to support this, we came up with this quick little domain specific language (or DSL) for defining these personas.

-All you had to do was drop your factory bot code in here,
+All you had to do was drop your factory code...

 CLICK

-and it would take care of there rest.
+right in there, and it would take care of the rest.

 And, so, we took these persona definitions, and we built...
 -->